 Cultivated Use of Danthonia Poverty Grass

 The poverty grass does not grow well when confronted with other plant species in rich soils.
 It performs much better when planted on inhospitable rocky areas.
 Many golf courses have areas where grass is hard to establish and Danthonia poverty grass would be useful in achieving coverage on these difficult plots.

 The plant’s usefulness as a shade grass and ability to tolerate a wide range of soils and pH levels make it an ideal choice for managed lawns and grass ways.
 Additionally, native grasses generally require less fertilizer, pesticide, and water than commercial cultivars.
 This provides a winning solution for sites with poor sod contact and an economic advantage for high yield turf areas.

 Germination rates on poverty grass are relatively poor but once the grass takes hold, it is a tenacious plant.
 An important bit of poverty oatgrass information is its vigor.
 The plant establishes easily and has fewer problems than many traditional grass cultivars.

-Apply a pre-emergence herbicide prior to planting, if you wish.
+Apply a pre-emergent herbicide prior to planting, if you wish.
 This will help keep competitive weeds down while the seedlings are establishing.
 In spring, prepare a seed bed in full sun to partial shade.
-Rake out rocks and debris and work in compost to a depth of at least 6 inches.
+Rake out rocks and debris and work in compost to a depth of at least 6 inches (15 cm.).
 Sow at a rate of 3,000 per square foot.